Skip to main content

 Parameters

-inst – A pointer to the instruction to free.
+• inst – A pointer to the instruction to free.

-void qk_opcounts_free(QkOpCounts op_counts)
+void qk_opcounts_clear(QkOpCounts *op_counts)

-Free a circuit op count list.
+Clear the content in a circuit operation count list.

 Safety